Need Outsourcing Software Development Team?

 - Document technical and business requirements.

-You can use the information above as a project team structure template for forming your own department(s).
+You can use the information above as a project management team structure template for forming your own department(s).
 Still, you should also be aware of the project management process.

-The Project Management Process
+The Project Management Team Process

 Every project will be at least slightly different depending on what you are working on, what kind of team you are in, and how your colleagues are used to interacting with each other.